 Is mass texting right for your business?

-This article explains the various ways you can send messages to groups of people.
-Mass texting could be your best option for sending a group message to many thousands of recipients for marketing or transactional purposes.
+This article explains the various ways you can text groups of people.
+Mass texting could be your best option for sending a group message to thousands of recipients for marketing or transactional purposes.

 A group texting platform such as Messente helps you with contact management, one or two-way texting, campaign creation, message scheduling, and more.
 Get started with a free account.